feilipu/yaz180/owners_notes.md

 ## USB Cables and Connections

-I selected male A type sockets for the USB because the plug is quite robust, and doesn't mind a few insertion cycles.
+I selected male A type sockets for the USB because the connector is quite robust, and doesn't mind a few insertion cycles.

 The FTDI chips are powered by the USB side, but their IO on the digital side is powered by the board.
 This means that during a power cycle it should be possible to leave the USB cable plugged, and not re-enumerate the USB interface.
 But, this doesn't always work.
 Often the host computer will move the USB interface to new device on power cycle, which means that the serial terminal will loose connection with the YAZ180 if it is not re-plugged.